-Piebald Danes are a mismark for the Great Dane breed.
+Piebald Dane is a mismark for the Great Dane breed.
 Given the Piebald Dane’s mantle head on a white body the Piebald Danes are mismarked Mantle Great Danes.
 Some Piebald Danes have pure white coats.
 Whilst others have splotches on their bodies which are primarily of black color.
-The Piebald Danes are not recognized neither by A.K.C. nor by G.D.C.A. as Great Dane breed standard.
+The Piebald Danes are not recognised either by A.K.C. nor by G.D.C.A. as the Great Dane breed standard.

-Piebald Dane is the natural result of breeding between two Harlequin Great Danes.
-When even one such pup is produced in a litter it means both parents are Piebald carriers.
+Piebald Dane is the natural result of breeding Mantle Great Danes.
+When even one such pup is produced in a litter it indicates that both parents are Piebald carriers.
 The Piebald Danes are not rare.
-These Danes bear no health ailments attached to its coat color and pattern.
-This coat color is not desired by most breeders.
+Despite the coat’s healthy genetic makeup such Great Danes are not desired by most breeders.

 The Piebald Danes are fine as pets but not as potential breeding stock.
 Piebald Danes are commonly mistaken to be mismarked Harlequin Great Danes.
 These Danes are different from Harlequin Danes in that the former has little or less spots viz-a-viz a Harlequin Great Dane.
 In reality, the Piebald Danes are much more common than Fawnequins and are considered a common harlequin litter mismark.

 Piebald Danes are mainly white coat colored dogs bearing black blotches.
-The number of spots on the coat of a Piebald Dane could be varied.
-The spots are mostly adjoining tail of the Danes.
+The number of spots on the coat of the dog can be varied.
+The spots are mostly adjoining the tail of the Danes.
 Head of the mismarked dog is mantle which frequently includes its blaze as well.

-Piebald coloration also exist in cats, called ‘van coloration’.
+Piebald coloration also exists in cats, called ‘van coloration’.